bitnami-labs/katacoda-scenarios/https-configuration/step2.md

     `openssl genrsa -out server.key 2048`{{execute}}

-    Copy this key to the `CertificateKeyFile` location, overwriting the one provided by Bitnami:
+    Copy this key to the `SSLCertificateKeyFile` location, overwriting the one provided by Bitnami:

     `sudo cp server.key /opt/bitnami/apache2/conf/server.key`{{execute}}